-How Melting Permafrost Is Beginning to Transform the Arctic
+How Thawing Permafrost Is Beginning to Transform the Arctic

 Scientists are also finding that hundreds of sumps excavated by the oil and gas industry in the 1970s and 1980s are now thawing.
 Toxic petroleum waste that was supposed to be permanently contained in 200 frozen pits in the Mackenzie Delta, for example, is migrating into nearby freshwater ecosystems.

 At Trail Valley Creek, Carolina Voigt, a post-doctoral geography researcher, and Oliver Sonnentag, a hydrologist at the University of Montreal, are using manual and automated sensors to measure how climate change affects greenhouse gas activity on the tundra.
-Evan Wilcox, a geography PhD candidate at Wilfrid Laurier University, has made important discoveries about the role that the rapid expansion of shrubs in the Arctic — the result of rising temperatures — is playing in the melting of permafrost.
+Evan Wilcox, a geography PhD candidate at Wilfrid Laurier University, has made important discoveries about the role that the rapid expansion of shrubs in the Arctic — the result of rising temperatures — is playing in the thawing of permafrost.
 All across the warming Arctic, shrubs are expanding into tundra where grasses, sedges, and lichens once prevailed.
 Not only are the taller shrubs shading out the smaller plants below, they are also changing the hydrology of the ecosystem.

 “We’re finding that the date when snow melts is the key to determining the rate at which the active-layer permafrost thaws,” says Wilcox.
 “The snow in tundra areas where you have shrubs such as dwarf birch tends to melt a week earlier than it does in areas where there are no shrubs.
 This results in more permafrost thawing.
 As the shrubs expand into the tundra, we’re likely to see an acceleration of thawing.”